jveyes/PostgreSQL-backup-restore/README.md

 # PostgreSQL Backup and Restore Utility

-This Bash script provides an interactive menu with three commands and an option to exit.
+This Bash script (246 lines of code) provides an interactive menu with three commands and an option to exit.
 The commands demonstrate different functionalities related to PostgreSQL database management:

 ## Description